Dell. Purely Product Placement.

 There's a lot involved in crafting a product placement program, so much more than just sending out products like computers and keeping your fingers crossed, hoping they are going to show up on screen.
 It takes strategy and connections to properly deliver successful product placement, regardless of the size and clout of your brand.

-Last week, Stacy Jones sat down with Gary Moore from Dell, where he runs the brand's global product placement program, and has been instrumental in achieving astronomical success on screen.
+Last week our CEO, Stacy Jones sat down with Gary Moore from Dell, where he runs the brand's global product placement program, and has been instrumental in achieving astronomical success on screen.
 In this blog post, Hollywood Branded shares successes and pitfalls of Dell's technology driven product placement program from Gary Moore's expertise and experience.

 A Little Background On Gary Moore

 Gary has worked in, and then overseen, Dell's product placement program for the last 10 years, and has nearly 30 years of experience in the entertainment, high tech, medical and aviation industries.
 Our CEO Stacy Jones, knows him from his involvement with ERMA, The Entertainment Resources Marketing Association, the industry product placement organization where Gary has been quite instrumental over the last four years as the vice president.

 We had Gary join our “Marketing Mistakes, And How To Avoid Them” podcast to specifically talk about how Dell has created such a powerhouse of a product placement program, and glean some additional information for other companies who are interested in leveraging this fantastic marketing practice for their own brands.

 Highlight Q&As From Marketing Mistakes Podcast